Sopra-FS24-group-30/sopra-fs24-group-30-server/README.md

 - ### Items & Ultimates

-    The game is yet limited to usage of items, which have a single choice.
-Giving the option of selecting multiple players e.g. could lead to new and possibly entertaining items.
+    The game is yet limited to usage of [Items](#items-phase-1), which have a single choice.
+Giving the option of selecting multiple players e.g. could lead to new and possibly entertaining [Items](#items-phase-1).

     For insipration you can have a look [here](https://github.com/Sopra-FS24-group-30/sopra-fs24-group-30-client/blob/main/Infos.md).

-    To understand how items are implemented have a look at
+    To understand how [Items](#items-phase-1) are implemented have a look at
   - [GameWebSocketController](src/main/java/ch/uzh/ifi/hase/soprafs24/controller/GameWebSocketController.java)
-    - here the items arrive from the frontend, the message is processed and then an effect is triggered with the handleEffects method.
+    - here the [Items](#items-phase-1) arrive from the frontend, the message is processed and then an effect is triggered with the handleEffects method.
     - look for the handleUltimate and handleItems methods
   - [GameFlow](src/main/java/ch/uzh/ifi/hase/soprafs24/logic/Game/GameFlow.java)
     - here the effects are evaluated and the status of the game gets updated
     - the methods are called by the handleEffects method of the GameWebSocketController.
 If you add a completely new effect make sure to add it there.
   - [Items](src/main/java/ch/uzh/ifi/hase/soprafs24/logic/Game/Effects/items.json) & [Ultimates](src/main/java/ch/uzh/ifi/hase/soprafs24/logic/Game/Effects/ultimates.json)
-    - here are all the defined items and ultimates
+    - here are all the defined [Items](#items-phase-1) and ultimates

 ## Game Wiki